 The attackers carefully study their victims and apply the information they gain to deploy social-engineering attacks.
 Typically, they craft e-mails meant to look as though they’re from existing venture companies, but with an attached, macro-enabled document.
 When opened, this document eventually downloads a backdoor.
 For detailed technical information about the attack and attackers methods, see Securelist’s report, “The BlueNoroff cryptocurrency hunt is still on.”

 How to protect your company from SnatchCrypto attacks

 One clear sign of SnatchCrypto activity is a modified Metamask extension.
 To use it, attackers have to put the browser into developer mode and install the Metamask extension from a local directory.
 You can easily check for that: If the browser mode has been switched without your permission, and the extension is loaded from a local directory, then your device is probably compromised.

 In addition, we recommend employing the following standard protective measures:

 - Update critical applications (including OS and office suites) promptly;

 - Outfit every computer that has Internet access with a reliable security solution;

-- Use an (if appropriate to your infrastructure) that enables you to detect complex threats and help with timely responses.
+- Use an EDR solution (if appropriate to your infrastructure) that enables you to detect complex threats and help with timely responses.